-For the purposes of boating activity conducted by Glenmaggie and District Boat Club (GDBC), persons and vessels involved in the Glenmaggie and District Boat Club Combined Powerboat Event- Club Day are exempt from the following requirements
+For the purposes of boating activity conducted by the Glenmaggie and District Boat Club (GDBC), persons and vessels involved in the GDBC Glenmaggie Cup and Australian Championships, are exempt from the following requirements:

 State Rules made under the Marine Act 1988

-- Clause 2(a) – 5 knots within 50 metres of a person in the water;
+- Clause 2(a) – must not exceed 5 knots within 50 metres of a person in the water

 - Regulation 44(2)(b) – holders of Restricted Marine Licences to operate a vessel at a speed not exceeding 10 knots.

-For the purpose of boating activity conducted by GDBC “Schedule 1- Types of Personal Floatation Devices”, of the Marine Safety Regulations 2012 (MSR) is modified to include a personal floatation device is a PFD Type 1, 2 or 3 if it complies with the current Australian Power Boat Association (APBA) Rulebook.
+Item 7 A lifejacket of a type described in Part 2 & 5 of “Schedule 1 - Types of Lifejackets”, of the Marine Safety Regulations 2023 (MSRs) is modified to include a lifejacket is deemed a Level 100 plus lifejacket or a Type 1 lifejacket if it complies with the current Australian Power Boat Association (APBA) Rule Book – rule 801.

 Subject to the conditions detailed below:

-- The masters of rescue vessels are only exempt from the above Items 1, 2 and 3 when undertaking a rescue operation to retrieve persons in distress, provide for their initial medical or other needs and deliver them to a place of safety onshore.
+- Masters of rescue vessels are only exempt from items 1 to 4 when undertaking a rescue operation to retrieve persons in distress, provide for their initial medical or other needs and deliver them to a place of safety.

-- All persons on course and rescue vessels involved with the event must always wear a PFD during the event and vessels must have all prescribed safety equipment.
+- All persons on course and rescue vessels involved with the event must always wear a lifejacket during the event (exception for Rescue Divers wearing thermal wet suits with positive buoyancy) when operating a vessel or when underway.
+All vessels must have all prescribed safety equipment.

 - All interstate vessel masters in Formula Future classes must hold the appropriate APBA Formula Future licence and have documented proof they have competed in at least 3 events (9 races) in their home state before competing at an event in Victoria.
 Should they not provide this proof they must complete the training required by APBA Victoria as detailed in the Formula Future Safety Management Plan.

-- In the event of any injury’s which result in hospitalisation, a fatality or an incident involving a person or vessel not involved in the event, these must be immediately reported to MSV and Victorian Police.
-In the case of all other incidents MSV requires incident reports within seven days and a finalised report within 30 days.
+- In the event of any injuries which result in hospitalisation, a fatality or an incident involving a person or vessel not involved in the event, these must be immediately reported to Victoria Police and Safe Transport Victoria (ST Vic).
+In the case of all other incidents ST Vic requires incident reports within seven (7) days and a finalised report within 30 days.